The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Discussion

 To ensure the robustness of our results, it is essential to perform a resolution convergence study.
 However, comparing the tidal evolution of satellite galaxies across different resolution levels is non-trivial.
 In cosmological hydrodynamical simulations, the stochastic nature of star formation and feedback \citep{Borrow2023} and stellar feedback implies that the exact formation epoch, internal structural evolution, and subsequent orbital trajectory of a specific galaxy can diverge significantly across varying resolutions, even when the phases of the initial conditions are the same \citep{Lovell2025}.
 Consequently, performing a strict one-to-one matching of individual satellites is highly challenging and often misleading.
 Instead, we evaluate numerical convergence by comparing the overall statistical distributions of the tidal track parameters for satellite populations selected using identical physical criteria.

 We first compare our fiducial L200m6 run with its lower-resolution counterpart, L200m7.
 Applying the identical selection criteria used in Section~\ref{sec:satellites} (including the stellar peak mass threshold $m_{\rm *,peak} > 10^8 \, \rm{M}_{\odot}$), we present the resolution comparison in Fig.~\ref{fig:L200_convergence}.
 The top panel displays the median stellar tidal tracks of m6 and m7 (the m6 results have been shown in Fig.~\ref{fig:tidaltrack}).
 Overall, the tracks are broadly consistent between the two resolutions.
-To quantitatively assess the differences, the bottom panel compares the joint probability distributions of the best-fitting track parameters, $f_{\rm d}$ and $b$.
+To quantitatively assess the differences, the middle panel compares the joint probability distributions of the best-fitting track parameters, $f_{\rm d}$ and $b$.
 Unlike the 2D density histogram used previously in Fig.~\ref{fig:ab_distribution}, here we display the $1\sigma$ and $2\sigma$ contour levels to facilitate a clearer cross-resolution comparison.
 The contours reveal a slight shift: the $f_{\rm d}$ distribution for the L200m7 run is broader and shifted toward higher values compared to L200m6.
 Physically, a higher $f_{\rm d}$ indicates that the stellar component begins to be stripped earlier (i.e., requiring less subhalo mass loss).
 This behavior is expected in lower-resolution simulations, where larger gravitational softening lengths and lower particle counts artificially ``puff up'' the central stellar distribution, making it less tightly bound and more susceptible to tidal stripping.
-We perform a supplementary test in the bottom panel of Fig.~\ref{fig:L200_convergence}.
-Here, we increase the minimum stellar peak mass threshold for the L200m7 run by a factor of eight (to $m_{\rm *,peak} > 8 \times 10^8 \, \rm{M}_{\odot}$), ensuring that the satellites in both runs are selected with the same minimum number of star particles.
-With this matched particle-number threshold, the $f_{\rm d}$ and $b$ distributions for the L200m7 run align much more closely with those of the fiducial L200m6 run.
-This confirms that the tidal track parameters are robust and converge well when galaxies are resolved with a sufficient number of particles.
+To test this interpretation, we perform a supplementary convergence test in the bottom panel of Fig.~\ref{fig:L200_convergence}.
+Here, we raise the minimum stellar peak mass threshold in both runs to $m_{\rm *,peak} > 8 \times 10^8 \, \rm{M}_{\odot}$, ensuring that all selected galaxies are well above the resolution limit in each simulation.
+With this stricter selection, the $f_{\rm d}$ and $b$ distributions for L200m6 and L200m7 are in significantly better agreement, with overlapping $1\sigma$ contours.
+We have also verified that an intermediate test—raising only the L200m7 threshold to $m_{\rm *,peak} > 8 \times 10^8 \, \rm{M}_{\odot}$ to match the minimum star particle count of our fiducial L200m6 selection—yields a comparable degree of convergence.
+Together, these tests confirm that the tidal track parameters are robust and converge well when galaxies are resolved with a sufficient number of particles, and that the residual discrepancy under our fiducial selection is driven by the poorly-resolved tail of the L200m7 sample.